-During 2021, the U.S. dollar, on average weakened relative to the Canadian dollar by 6.5%.
-In general, a weaker U.S. dollar reduces the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's primary pork processing and hog production operations.
-Conversely, it reduces the cost of raw materials and ingredients across the business.
-Over the longer-term, a weaker U.S. dollar decreases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become more competitive while exporting into the U.S. market becomes less attractive.
+During 2022, the U.S. dollar, on average strengthened relative to the Canadian dollar by 3.8%.
+In general, a stronger U.S. dollar increases the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's primary pork processing and hog production operations.
+Conversely, it increases the cost of raw materials and ingredients across the business.
+Over the longer-term, a stronger U.S. dollar increases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become less competitive while exporting into the U.S. market becomes more attractive to the Company.

-During 2021, the Japanese yen, on average weakened relative to the Canadian dollar by 9.1%.
+During 2022, the Japanese yen, on average weakened relative to the Canadian dollar by 13.2%.
 In general, a weaker Japanese yen reduces export margins to Japan in the Company's fresh pork business.